FIRSTTeam102/cpp-style-guide/README.md

 Indentation is used to emphasize the logical structure of the code.
 Tabs are standardized, more efficent, and can be configured to display at any chosen width.

 #### L2.
 Write minimal but sufficient comments.
 The use of comments should be minimized by making the code self-documenting, like appropriate naming and an explicit logical structure.
-However, the code can only tell a reader how the code words and now what it is supposed to do.
+However, the code can only tell a reader how the code words and not what it is supposed to do.

 #### L3.
 Block layout must be used.
 Opening curly brackets must be on the same line as the statement.
 ```cpp